ShriramGH/Exp-7-Synchornous-counters-/README.md

 4-bit Count Down Counter
 ### Procedure
 #### Step 1: Module Declaration.
 Module is a keywords defined in Verilog.
-#### Step 2: Input-Output Delecaration.
+#### Step 2: Input-Output Declaration.
 Clock and reset are the inputs.
 #### Step 3: Declare the always keyword.
 #### Step 4: Use if loop for the functionality.
 #### Step 5: Assign the counter_up & counter_down.